gwenzoeyang/61040-portfolio/psets/pset2.md

 without an account would disincentivize them.

-I used AI in this assignment to again, reword my bulleted answers and to help me brainstorm.
+AI Usage: I used AI in this assignment to again, reword my bulleted answers and to help me brainstorm.
 I also used it to create skeletal outlines of concept designs so I could fill them in.